ts-zen/trycatch/README.md

 }
 ```

+The [$trycatch](#utility-trycatch) utility further enhances this process by eliminating the need for try/catch blocks.
 Composition is also possible, allowing tasks to be chained together while handling expected errors.
-The [$macro](#utility-macro) utility simplifies this process by managing the flow of expected errors across multiple tasks.

 ```typescript
 function task() {